josephpendleton/avertr/README.md

 [AVERT](https://www.epa.gov/avert) is a tool managed by the U.S.
-Environmental Protection Agency (EPA) which models changes in emissions from power plants as a result of changes in electricity generation or demand. avertr is an R package designed to allow a user to run AVERT in R.
+Environmental Protection Agency (EPA) which models changes in emissions from power plants as a result of changes in electricity generation or demand. avertr is an R package which allows a user to run AVERT in R.

 avertr is directly based on the EPA’s AVERT, but it is not a product of the EPA or affiliated with the EPA in any way.